EnriqueKhai/Chameleon/README.md

 # Overview

-Chameleon is a collection of MATLAB scripts and functions that perform steganographic operations.
+[hameleon](https://github.com/EnriqueKhai/Chameleon) is a collection of MATLAB scripts and functions that perform steganographic operations.
 These tools allow users to embed and recover all kinds of binary files in and from photographic images.
 For a video demo, click [here](https://www.loom.com/share/7897c8f1db04414599a7aa56204ede5a).